 Murakami Photocure Pro Emulsion – Works With Waterbase, Discharge, Solvent, Plastisol Inks

-Photocure PRO is a dual cure emulsion with exceptional resolution qualities.
-Photocure PRO images hafltones and fine details with ease in an easy to use wide latitude emulsion.
+Murakami Photocure Pro is a dual cure emulsion with exceptional resolution qualities.
+Photocure PRO images halftones and fine details with ease in an easy to use wide latitude emulsion.
 Designed for high end graphics and electronics it also excels at simulated process apparel printing.

 - Blue colored dual cure direct emulsion

-- For use with UV, plalstisol, solvent-based and water based ink systems
+- For use with UV, plastisol, solvent-based and water based ink systems

 - Virtually pin hole and fish eye free

 - Suitable for use with water based inks when hardened with Murakami Hardeners